 This race goes down as my most successful run to date.
 I could have gone faster.
 I could have pushed myself more in the middle and late stages of the race, but I finished 5 minutes ahead of my goal time.
 I have a new nutrition strategy that works for me.
 I kept a balanced heart rate nearly the entire time.
 Julie was a rock all day.
 She texted me to remind me when to prepare to remove my vest to refill it at upcoming aid stations and kept me informed of upcoming restrooms, should I need one, and any tips she thought might be helpful as I headed out for each section.
 The race featured some beautiful views.
 I would have liked to spend more time on trail than on asphalt, but that’s part of what makes this race so unique.
 My only real complaint is that I would have liked to see a few more blazes.
 There were definitely times when I was running by myself for long stretches and didn’t see any flags for what seemed like forever.
 I never made any wrong turns.
 It would have been difficult to make wrong turns for the most part.
 I’m just a guy who likes occasional reinforcement after he lets his mind wander a bit while running.
 Ultimately, race director Julie Fingar and NorCalUltras do a great job with this event.
 I’m not surprised that this is the biggest 50-mile race in the country.
 Every aid station was well-stocked with great food and the volunteers were enthusiastic, helpful, and encouraging.
 I look forward to running in this area with these great people again soon.

-Check out the video and Strava map below to see some photos and videos from the race along with the GPS data for the American River 50 Mile Endurance Run.
+Check out the video below and Strava GPS to see some photos and videos from the race along with the GPS data for the American River 50 Mile Endurance Run.